Got your hanging baskets planted and looking wonderful?

 - Avoid small baskets and heavy soil.

-- Using a bigger basket, soil less planting material, slow release fertilizer and the proper amount of water can make all the difference.
+- Using a bigger basket, slow release fertilizer and the proper amount of water can make all the difference.

 There are many different types of hanging baskets with new designs coming out each year with different themes such as Victorian, Blacksmith and Georgian.
 However, there are also a number of different ways to hang them over and above the standard bracket which you can see outside many buildings.
 These different approaches can be used to add variety to your displays as well as showing baskets in places where a normal bracket may not be practical or desirable.